teq-niq/bff-demos/README.md

 - Swagger UI is always opened from the application origin for each demo.
 - If you rebuild the workspace, the generated `target` copies will refresh automatically.

+# What’s Not Currently Included

+- Session-Token Synchronization:
+This demo does not currently coordinate HTTP session timeouts with access token or refresh token lifetimes.
+Implementing this correctly depends on the specific requirements and constraints of each application, so it would need to be handled flexibly and thoughtfully.
+It may be included in a future version.
+- Spring Boot 4 migration: A manual Spring Security OIDC configuration could enable Spring Boot 4 today, but this would replace the Okta starter with custom code.
+We have deferred this until official Okta support is available.

 ## Troubleshooting

 The [troubleshooting notes](notes/troubleshooting.md) capture issues encountered and their resolutions, and may be updated as needed.